AHMEDSAEEDGIT/AHMEDSAEEDGIT/README.md

 # 👋 Hello, World!

-I'm [Ahmed Saeed], a passionate software development who loves turning ideas into elegant code solutions.
+I'm Ahmed Saeed, a passionate software development who loves turning ideas into elegant code solutions.
 My journey in the world of programming has been fueled by a curiosity for technology and a desire to create impactful software.

 ## 🔧 Skills & Technologies